 Again, please contact us and provide us with its location, and if possible, photos.

 What if I want to use a rare plant for cultural purpose?

 Any collection of a rare plant, no matter the purpose, requires a permit.
 PEPP is not a permitting agency.
 Similar to the general public and research institutions, PEPP must apply for permits from the State of Hawaii and the US Fish and Wildlife Service to collect and work with Hawaii's rare plants.
 Please contact the State of Hawaii Division of Forestry and Wildlife regarding collecting rare plants.

 What if I want to conduct scientific research on a rare plant?

 Whether for cultural or scientific purposes, permits must be obtained to collect rare plants.

-Can I have a list of PEP species?
+Can I have a list of PEPP species?

 YES!
 Follow this link.